My commissioned Sketchbooks are a unique visual record of a specific period of time and place, always drawn from direct observation.

 This is an ongoing personal archive project, documenting the daily ins and outs of family life in A4 sketch books, presented as visual diaries.

-The first sketch book was started in 1999, as a way of marking the end of the 20th Century and the beginning of a new era.
+The first sketch book was started in 1999, as a way of marking the end of the 20th Century and the beginning of a new century.
 The motive was, and still is, to leave a personal document based on drawings and written observations of everyday life.

 Chester Zoo (fruit bats)